 The main attractions, apart from the fjords, include a trip to the Arctic Circle to witness the midnight sun and the Northern Lights (Aurora Borealis).
 Norway is reputed to be the best place to see this remarkable natural sight.
 The North is also where you might see reindeer (domesticated), walruses and polar bears.
 There are specially organised trips to see Arctic wildlife in Norway’s Arctic region.

-Who will need to apply For a Norway ETIAS?
+Who will need to apply for an ETIAS to enter Norway?

-If you hold a Schengen or E.U. passport you won’t be affected by ETIAS unless you are British.
-Britain is not in Schengen, but it is in the E.U. – just!
-By the time ETIAS commences in 2020, it is likely that Britain will no longer be in the E.U.
-If Brexit negotiations put Britain into the visa waiver group of some 60 other countries, British travellers to any of the Schengen countries, including Norway will have to pay the fee and apply for ETIAS authorisation even if they are just popping over to France for a few hours!
-This sounds a nuisance, but it will not be that bad as once the ETIAS application has been approved, it will last 5 years.
+If you hold a Schengen or E.U. passport you won’t be affected by ETIAS.
+ETIAS will be officially launched in 2025.
+Travellers to any of the Schengen countries, including Norway will have to pay the fee and apply for ETIAS authorisation even if they are just popping over to France for a few hours.
+Once an ETIAS application has been approved it will last 3 years.

-Just to confirm who will need a Norway ETIAS, it will be all those non E.U. people who do not need to get a visa at the moment.
-If you know you have to apply for a Schengen visa right now, this arrangement won’t change after ETIAS comes into force.
+Just to confirm who will need a Norway ETIAS, it will be all those non E.U. people who previously travelled visa-free to Europe.
+Schengen Visa requirements are unaffected by ETIAS, this if travellers required a Schengen Visa to enter Europe, then those requirements will not change after ETIAS comes into force.